gdalcubes/docs/source/collection_formats.rst

 - If available, read the data product handbook.
 Most official satellite image product handbooks include a section on filenaming conventions.
 - For portability of local file-based image collections, make sure that preceding directory names (e.g. "C:\\Users\\", or "/home/user/data") do not matter to successfully create image collections.
 - If possible, avoid using path separators in regular expressions or use *non-capturing alternation* ``(?:/|\\)`` if you have to.
 - Image collections do not need to include data for all bands.
-It is recommended to list all possible bands of a data product.
+It is recommended to list all possible bands of a data product in the format.
 For example, Landsat 8 surface reflectance products may or may not include additional precomputed spectral index bands.
 To be able to use these bands if available, they must be listed in the collection format.